euler-xyz/IPriceOracle/README.md

 To solve this, a larger amount of the base asset should be converted.
 For example, if using the one-sided pricing methods, `1e12` SHIB may be requested with the `in` parameter, which will effectively treat USDC as an 18 decimal place token.

-If using two-sided pricing methods, in many cases there will be known amount (ie, the size of a user's collateral or liability), and this amount can be used directly as `in` to leverage the price oracle's [rounding](#rounding) and [spread](#spreads) behaviours.
+If using two-sided pricing methods, in many cases there will be a known amount (ie, the size of a user's collateral or liability), and this amount can be used directly as `in` to leverage the price oracle's [rounding](#rounding) and [spread](#spreads) behaviours.

 ### Spreads